-Where although many of us can assuredly relate, the underlying complexities of such an ability in the human psyche quite often go overlooked.
+The underlying complexities of the human psyche quite often go overlooked.

 Our ability to analyze and rationalize, remember and question, form ideas and take precise action.

-However, perhaps with a better understanding of consciousness definition, we may find ourselves more aware.
+But with a better understanding of the consciousness definition, we may find ourselves more aware.

-Today, let us embark on a journey towards truly understanding the consciousness definition.
+Today, let us embark on a journey towards truly understanding the definition of consciousness.

 What Does Consciousness Mean?

-Such an awareness has existed in the human race since the dawn of time, so to speak.
+This type of awareness has existed since the dawn of time.

-Looking at consciousness psychology, we address two major components of our consciousness definition.
+Looking at consciousness psychology, there are two major components of our human consciousness:

 The first is the development of free will.

-Thought to of manifested as a biological necessity, wherein pre-human entities found it evolutionarily advantageous to be able to discern between certain specific ideas.
+Free will is thought to have manifested as a biological necessity, where pre-human entities found it evolutionarily advantageous to be able to discern between certain specific ideas.

-That is, to be able to analyze a situation, conjure up an idea as to what exactly was going on, and then make a conscious decision in the direction of specific action.
+That is, free will allows us to analyze a situation, conjure up an idea as to what exactly is going on, and then make a conscious decision in the direction of specific action.

-Our second major component likely developed as a byproduct of this free will.
-At some point, this hypothetical pre-human entity acknowledged that it was indeed making decisions.
+The second major component of human consciousness likely developed as a byproduct of free will.
+At some point, this hypothetical pre-human entity acknowledged that it was making decisions.